KaAI-KMU/KaAI-DD/README.md

 ## Train/Evaluate 3D-ResNet50 with Inside Videos

-The 3D-ResNet50 network, along with its pretrained model, is sourced from [3D ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch).
-We express our gratitude to the authors of this project.
+The 3D-ResNet50 network, along with its pretrained model, is adapted from the work in [3D ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch).
+We express our gratitude to the original authors, and have modified the implementation to better suit our specific dataset and task.

 Before running the `run-3DResnet.sh` script, set the following paths: